Lemvos/automatepro_generated_docs/automatepro_llm_file.md

 import AutomateProImg from './images/AutomatePro_Breakout.png'

-AutomatePro is a robust and versatile ROS2 platform tailored for outdoor robotics and automation applications.
-It integrates numerous essential systems into a single solution, including extensive I/O, powerful computing capabilities (with ML and AI accelerators), an integrated IMU and GNSS, and a durable IP67-rated housing.
-Additionally, it features various data interfaces, wireless communication options (4G, 5G, WiFi), a wide voltage supply range, and pre-configured software tools to seamlessly integrate all these systems.
+AutomatePro is a rugged, all-in-one ROS 2 platform designed for outdoor robotics and automation.
+It combines critical subsystems such as high-performance computing (with AI/ML acceleration), extensive I/O, an integrated 9-axis IMU and RTK GNSS, and robust IP67-rated housing.
+With support for 4G/5G, WiFi, Bluetooth, and a wide voltage input range, it provides a reliable and flexible foundation for advanced robotic applications.
+Pre-configured software tools ensure fast and seamless deployment.

-The AutomatePro’s on-board I/O minimizes the need for external components, reducing installation costs and enhancing robustness.
-It includes integrated H-bridges or solid-state switches, digital inputs/outputs, warning system drivers (light and sound), and multiple analog inputs.
-These features simplify the design and construction of reliable outdoor robotics systems.

-For navigation, the AutomatePro includes several on-board sensor options, such as positional RTK GNSS (3-6cm accuracy), satellite-based RTK correction, wheel speed and direction input for dead reckoning, and differential RTK heading for applications where magnetic bearing is insufficient.
-Additionally, it comes standard with a 9-axis IMU (3-axis accelerometer, 3-axis gyro, and 3-axis magnetometer).
+The system’s integrated I/O significantly reduces the need for external components.
+Features include H-bridges or solid-state switches, digital and analog inputs/outputs, and support for warning systems (lights and sound).
+For navigation, it supports precise RTK GNSS (3–6 cm accuracy), dead reckoning via wheel inputs, differential heading, and satellite-based RTK correction—ideal for environments where magnetometers are unreliable.

-The AutomatePro supports a variety of communication protocols, including optional GMSL2, Ethernet, CAN, RS485, and USB 3.0, facilitating seamless integration with other systems.
-Additionally, it offers a range of wireless communication options such as optional 5G/4G, WiFi, and Bluetooth, making it easy to connect to external devices like cameras, radars, LIDAR, Remote Monitoring Stations, and motor controllers.
+AutomatePro supports a wide range of communication protocols including CAN, Ethernet, RS485, GMSL2, and USB 3.0.
+This makes it easy to connect with cameras, LIDARs, radars, motor controllers, and remote monitoring systems.
+Internally, it includes two regulated power outputs (12V and 5V) with voltage and current monitoring to support additional peripherals like sensors or actuators.

-The AutomatePro offers a wide input voltage range of 16VDC to 58VDC, along with comprehensive voltage and current monitoring capabilities.
-It includes two internal voltage regulators, providing 12VDC and 5VDC outputs, which are accessible for powering external systems such as sensors or small actuators.
-Both regulators feature current and voltage monitoring for enhanced system diagnostics.

-The AutomatePro offers four levels of compute based on the Nvidia Orin Platform: Jetson Orin NX 16GB, Jetson Orin NX 8GB, Jetson Orin Nano 8GB, and Jetson Orin Nano 4GB.
-These options provide a range of performance capabilities.
-For more information, please refer to the [Jetson Orin Series](https://developer.nvidia.com/embedded/jetson-modules)

-AutomatePro comes preloaded with JetPack 6.0 (rev 2) and fully integrated ROS 2 drivers for all supported sensors and I/O. The system is designed for seamless deployment, requiring no additional setup to begin operation.

-To support real-time and time-sensitive applications, AutomatePro is equipped with real-time kernel patches, offering low-latency, soft real-time performance that aligns with ROS 2 Control requirements.

-All ROS 2 drivers are pre-installed, pre-configured, and tested, ensuring immediate compatibility without additional integration effort.

-By default, ROS 2 drivers are provided as Docker containers, allowing for modular deployment, simplified updates, and easy maintenance.
-However, for users requiring direct system access, ROS 2 can also be run natively on the host system, offering greater flexibility for development, debugging, and custom configurations.
+Available with four levels of compute based on the Nvidia [Jetson Orin Series](https://developer.nvidia.com/embedded/jetson-modules) (from Nano 4GB to Orin NX 16GB), AutomatePro comes preloaded with JetPack 6.0 and ROS 2 drivers for all onboard hardware.
+These drivers are pre-installed and tested, offered by default in Docker containers for modular updates and maintenance.
+For advanced users, native host execution is also supported.

 An overview of the AutomatePro